FRIEDparrot/ClassReview/📘ClassNotes/⌨️Programming/👨‍🎓Deep Learning/⚓Deep Learning Basic Concepts/Chapter8 Attention Mechanisms and Transformers.md

 The attention mechanisms use  <mark style="background: transparent; color: red">volational cues</mark> compare to the traditional fully connected layer.  we can call the volitional cues as <b><mark style="background: transparent; color: orange">queries</mark></b>,  and when the query is given, the attention  mechanisms ==**bias selection over the sensory inputs**==  via <b><mark style="background: transparent; color: orange">attention pooling</mark></b>. where the  **sensory inputs** are called <b><mark style="background: transparent; color: orange">values</mark></b>,  every  value is paired with a <b><mark style="background: transparent; color: orange">key</mark></b> (which is **nonvolitional cues**).

 ![[attachments/Pasted image 20250401200358.png|450]]

-the  attention pool  guides the bias selection over values (sensory inputs)
+The attention pool  guides the bias selection over values (sensory inputs)

 For the average pooling, it can be treated as a **weighted average of inputs,** (<mark style="background: transparent; color: red">weights of the average pooling are uniform</mark>) while attention pooling <b><mark style="background: transparent; color: orange">aggregates values using weighted average</mark></b>, and weights  are computed between  the given  query and different keys.